canjs/canjs/docs/can-canjs/canjs.md

 innovation and stability.

 CanJS targets experienced developers building complex applications with long futures ahead of them.
-Read more about [Why CanJS].
+Read more about CanJS's [guides/mission] and its [guides/technical].

 <img src="docs/can-canjs/tortoise.png"/>